aig-upf/temporal-planning/README.md

 * `<problem-path>`: Path to the input problem.

+* `<time-limit>`: Maximum number of seconds during which Fast Downward will try to find a solution.

 * `<generator-path>`: Path to the executable generator for transforming the input domain and problem.
-It is just needed for the Allen Algebra domain.
+It is just needed for the Allen Algebra domain, so it is _optional_.

 The temporal solutions obtained by Fast Downward will be written to files whose name will begin with `tmp_sas_plan.` followed by a number indicating the solution number to the problem (e.g. `tmp_sas_plan.2` would be the second solution that solves the problem).